All Episodes

 Something here, by the way, doesn't quite add up.

-They so they arrived here in 2001-2002, but they became legal permanent residents in 2007.
+So they arrived here in 2001, 2002, but they became legal permanent residents in 2007.

-And there have been reports that they may be registered voters, although it's not clear if they're uh citizens.
+And there have been reports that they may be registered voters, although it's not clear if they're citizens.

-Uh not a lot of Latin going on there these days.
+Not a lot of Latin going on there these days.

 Tamilan was on the New England boxing team.

-He was, quote, like the most popular kid at school, said his friend, R. D. Morrow of Watertown.
+He was, quote, like the most popular kid at school, said his friend, R.D.
+Morrow of Watertown.

-He was a really good looking kid.
+He was a really good-looking kid.

 He's as American as anybody.

-That's what R. D. Morrow says.
+That's what R.D.
+Morrow says.

-Uh they're smiling happily, enjoying the final few yards of the marathon, hoisting the younger kids up onto the railings.
+They're smiling happily, enjoying the final few yards of the marathon, hoisting the younger kids up onto the railings.

-Uh eight-year-old Martin Richard was killed.
+Eight-year-old Martin Richard was killed.

-His sister lost a leg, his mother has undergone brain surgery.
+His mother has undergone brain surgery.

 But two Chechen brothers, apparently legal residents of the United States for six years, thought eight-year-old Martin Richard was worth killing.

-Uh the the uh the killers are Caucasian.
+The killers are Caucasian.

-That's to say they're from the Caucasus.
+That's to say, they're from the Caucasus.

-And I mentioned that the uh the dad now lives next door in Dagastan, that's the stand next door.
+And I mentioned that the dad now lives next door in Dagestan.

 These boys have been in Massachusetts for a long time.

-They could be Chechen Episcopalians, Chechen Congregationalists, let's not be hasty here.
+They could be Chechen Episcopalians, Chechen congregationalists.

 But it's got a coexist bumper sticker on.